Lead · Intermediate

 The Falling Lick

-Your first real phrase: a lick that falls down the box and lands on the root.
-Not a scale — music.
+Your first real lick — falls down the box, lands on the root.
+Not a scale, music.

 Question and Answer

-A lick with a shape: a rising question, a falling answer.
-Phrasing is what makes a lead line sing.
+A rising question, a falling answer.
+Phrasing makes a lead line sing.

 The Rip

-Rip all the way up the box and land on the high root.
-The long ascending run every soloist reaches for.
+Rip up the box to the high root — the run every soloist reaches for.

-By the end · Three licks under your fingers.
+By the end · Three licks.
 Real phrases, not just the scale.

 Improvise & Solo